blewett/TensorFlow-Ubuntu-for-older-Intel-CPUs-without-AVX/README.md

 pip install file

-We include a python script, Chollet_example.py, which includes the complete tutorial from the tensorflow wedsite:
+We include a python script, Chollet_example.py, which includes the complete tutorial from the TensorFlow website:

   https://www.tensorflow.org/tutorials/keras/classification

-Running the Chollet python file is a quick way to test the Tensorflow install and familiarize yourself with the Tensorflow process.
+Running the Chollet python file is a quick way to test the TensorFlow install and familiarize yourself with the TensorFlow process.